Last Updated on

 Dilating or ripening of the cervix

 The doctor might induce labour with the help of certain medications if the cervix isn’t ready for labour.
 The synthetic medication called prostaglandins will induce labour, and can be taken orally or inserted into the vagina.

 Rupturing the amniotic sac

 The amniotic sac can be ruptured to start labour.
 This is called amniotomy.
 Here, the doctor will break or rupture the amniotic sac using a thin plastic hook.
-This is done only when the head of the baby has moved down or for a partially dilated cervix.
-For some women, the labor can happen within a few hours of breaking the water.
+This is done only when the head of the baby has moved down, or for a partially dilated cervix.
+For some women, the labour can happen within a few hours of breaking the water.
 However, it should be kept in mind that this varies for every woman.

 Belly at 40 Weeks of Pregnancy

 Two weeks after the due date, if you are still pregnant, then it is officially post-term.
 12% to 13% of women have a post-term pregnancy.
 The good news is that the baby must come at some point, and the bad news is that it could take another two weeks at most.